Time Management and Knowing When to Go to Bed.

 And the reason is simple: I don’t sweat it.

 That’s right, if I want to stay up super late working, I do that.
 If I wake up at 3:00 in the morning in a panic because I have to get a newsletter out or update the website, I do that.
 If I want to drink a bottle of wine and binge-watch Amy Schumer, I do that.

-I’ve been experimenting with the “oh whatever, fuck it” time management program for the last few months and it’s working out ok.
+I’ve been experimenting with the “oh whatever, flip it” time management program for the last few months and it’s working out ok.

 There are a couple exceptions: